Recent Advances in Epidemic Modeling: Non-Markov Stochastic Models and their Scaling Limits: Markov and ODE models

 \subsection{The $\bS\bI\bR$ Markov model and its LLN limit}

-We shall follow the recent presentation in Section 2 of \cite{brittonpardoux}.
+We shall follow the recent presentation in Section 2 of \cite{brittonpardoux} (see also the original paper by Kurtz \cite{Kurtz70}, Barbour \cite{barbour1974functional} and the book \cite{andersson2012stochastic}).
 Let us first describe the stochastic individual based model.
 We shall use the notions of a Poisson process and a Poisson Random Measure, two notions which are introduced in Subsection~\ref{subsec:Poisson} of the Appendix below.

 Suppose that we have a population of fixed size $N$, which is distributed in the three compartments $\bS$, $\bI$ and $\bR$.
 Let $S^N(t)$ (resp. $I^N(t)$, resp. $R^N(t)$) denote the number of susceptible (resp. infectious, resp. recovered) individuals at time $t$.
 We have $S^N(t)+I^N(t)+R^N(t)=N$.
 We assume that each infectious individual meets others at rate $\beta$.
 If the encountered individual is susceptible, which at time $t$ happens with probability $S^N(t)/N$ (since we make the homogeneity assumption that the individual who is met is chosen uniformly in the population), then the encounter results in a new infection with probability $p$.
-Hence, if we use the notation $\lambda=\beta\times p$, the rate at which one particular infectious individual infects susceptibles is $\lambda S^N(t)/N$.
-Hence the total rate of new infections in the population at time $t$ is
+Hence, if we use the notation $\lambda=\beta\times p$, the rate at which one particular infectious individual infects susceptibles is $\lambda S^N(t)/N$, and the total rate of new infections in the population at time $t$ is